-Description: The MNSASU is a statewide telephone survey conducted by DHS, once in 2004 and once in 2010.
+Description: The MNSASU is a statewide telephone survey conducted by DHS, in 2004, 2010, and 2014.
 The primary objective of this project is to obtain current estimates of the number of adults in the general population in Minnesota who are abusing or dependent on alcohol or other drugs and are in need of treatment.
 The prevalence of substance abuse and dependence and need for treatment were assessed for the total population, and by region, race and ethnicity, gender, age group, and immigration status.
 The population for this survey included Minnesota residents 18 years of age or older and non-institutionalized.
 The study employed a random digit dial mode of contact, with over 16,000 adults in Minnesota completing the survey.